TUDelftMe/cecles/Documentation/Report/7 Human Computation.md

 To show test the applicability of CrowdFlower as a tool for rating the keywords we have created a task in CrowdFlower for a few, randomly selected courses.

 ### Job building
-The job would have the following title and instuctions:
+The job would have the following title and instructions:

 > **Title:** Does the keyword represent the course contents?